cjdelisle/cjdns/README.md

 ## Security

-Cjdns encrypts all traffic and nodes cannot pretend to be other existing nodes.
+When you receive a packet of information from the Internet, it seems logical to assume that it was meant for you, that it came from the computer which it says it came from and that nobody else has been reading or modifying it on the way.
+While many popular software applications are designed around these assumptions, the existing Internet does not guarantee any of them and a number of network security exploits come from the cases where these assumptions break down.
-They can make up as many distinct identities as they want - they just will not be the identity of other machines.
-This eliminates the ability to perform anonymous attacks on other machines and eliminates the ability to observe sensitive material in transit.
+Cjdns aims to guarantee these assumptions by using modern cryptography in a non-intrusive way.

-Many popular software applications are not designed with the assumption that attackers will not pretend to be a well known or trusted machine, and that data being is not observed or modified while in transit.
-Most network based security exploits come from situations where these assumptions break down and cjdns aims to guarantee them.
+Cjdns protects your information from being altered en-route and while you can create arbitrary identities, you cannot impersonate another existing node on the network, making man-in-the-middle attacks unfeasible.

 ## Simplicity